 - A letter describing how the nominee meets the above selection criteria along with evidence to support the impact of their research (e.g. how it has changed practice, editorial recognitions, publications in high impact journals, citation indices such as h-index).

 - Optionally, supporting material such as testimonials or letters of support may be collected and submitted.

 - The nominee’s updated CV or resume is also required.

-Please submit the completed nomination form and corresponding award application documentation by March 15, 2017.
+Please submit by email the completed nomination form and corresponding award application documentation in a single PDF file by March 15, 2021 to:

 500 University Avenue, 5th Floor